 These figures reflect real patients, real treatments, and real kilometres crossed to bring care where no doctor is available.

-Medical consultations delivered in ultra-rural villages where no doctor or health center is available
+Medical consultations delivered in ultra-rural villages where no doctor, no clinic, and no alternative care exists.

-Litres of safe water storage built or funded so families can drink, cook, and wash without risking disease
+Litres of safe water storage built or funded, allowing families to drink, cook, and wash without risking disease.

-People reached with daily health education on hygiene, malaria prevention, clean water, and nutrition
+People reached through daily health education on hygiene, malaria prevention, clean water, and basic nutrition.

-Children now able to study, read, and move safely after dark thanks to clean, reliable solar light
+Children who can now study, read, and move safely after dark thanks to clean, reliable solar light in their homes and schools.

 2024 Annual Report – 15 Years of Concrete Action